-Limited Warranty.
+Limited Warranty

-New woodworking machines sold by Laguna Tools carry a one-year warranty from the date of shipping.
-Laguna Tools guarantees all new machines sold to be free of manufacturers' defective workmanship, parts, and materials.

-We will repair or replace, without charge, any parts determined by Laguna Tools, Inc., to be a manufacturer's defect.
-We require the defective item/part to be returned to Laguna Tools.
+New woodworking machines sold by Laguna Tools carry a one-year warranty effective from the date of shipping.
+Machines sold through dealers must be registered with Laguna Tools within 30 days of purchase to be covered by this warranty.
+Laguna Tools guarantees all new machine sold to be free of manufacturers' defective workmanship, parts and materials.
+We will repair or replace, without charge, any parts determined by Laguna Tools, Inc. to be a manufacturer's defect.
+We require that the defective item/part be returned to Laguna Tools with the complaint.
+Any machines returned to Laguna Tools must be returned with packaging in the same manner in which it was received.
+If a part or blade is being returned it must have adequate packaging to ensure no damage is received during shipping.
 In the event the item/part is determined to be damaged due to lack of maintenance, cleaning or misuse/abuse, the customer will be responsible for the cost to replace the item/part, plus all related shipping charges.

-This limited warranty does not apply to natural disasters, acts of terrorism, normal wear and tear, product failure due to lack of maintenance or cleaning, damage caused by accident, neglect, lack of or inadequate dust collection, misuse/abuse or damage caused when repair or alterations have been made or attempted by others.
+This limited warranty does not apply to natural disasters, acts of terrorism, normal wear and tear, product failure due to lack of maintenance or cleaning, damage caused by accident, neglect, lack of or inadequate dust collection, misuse/abuse or damage caused where repair or alterations have been made or attempted by others.

-Laguna Tools, Inc., is not responsible for additional tools or modifications sold or performed (other than from/by Laguna Tools, Inc.) on any Laguna Tools, Inc., woodworking machine.
-Warranty may be voided upon the addition of such noted tools and/or modifications, determined on a case-by-case basis.
+Laguna Tools, Inc. is not responsible for additional tools or modifications sold or performed (other than from/by Laguna Tools, Inc.) on any Laguna Tools, Inc. woodworking machine.
+Warranty maybe voided upon the addition of such described tools and/or modifications, determined on a case-by-case basis.